-Holiday cottage for 2 in Somerset .Visit Britain 4 Star accommodation, available from Easter to October.
+Holiday cottage for 2 in Somerset .which is available from Easter to October.
 Non- smokers only and sorry no pets.

 17th Century Periwinkle is full of character, being mid terrace of three delightful Cob built cottages, accessed via a short footpath from the road, where guests park their car.
 Tastefully modernised but retaining its charm with exposed beams and stone inglenook recess.
 All windows are double glazed and taps are lever action.
 The cream porcelain tiled floor and white walls make the cottage bright and light.
 Heaters are wall mounted and powered via electricity which is via a £1 coined meter.

 The cottage has a well equipped bespoke kitchen, with a ceramic hob double oven cooker, electric Rayburn, microwave, slow cooker, washing machine, tumble dryer, fridge and freezer.
 The bath has an incorporated electric shower, with glass screen, there is also a shaver point and heated towel rail.
 The very comfortable double bed is made ready for guests arrival, with a 10 tog duvet, or a 4.5 tog for warm summer months.
 Periwinkle`s location makes it a peaceful retreat, with fantastic panoramic views from the summer-house in the second garden, with its patio, barbecue and garden furniture.
 Guests have their own secure garden shed with freezer, and extra storage for cases, cycles etc. The cottage is very well equipped with Tourist Information, maps and walking guides.
 Saturday arrival is from 3pm and departure time is 10am on the last morning..
 A welcome tea of home made fruit scones is provided for guests on arrival.

 |Size||Sleeps up to 2, 1 bedrooms|